thomas-c-reid/TensorflowDeepLearning/README.md

 13. Time Series forecasting using LSTM - an introduction to LSTM using it to predict airline passenger trends over time
 14. Text Prediction using LTSM - training a LTSM layered model to predict next word in a sentence, letter by letter
 15. An introduction to using sklearn pipelines for data preprocessing when building machine learning models
+16. An introduction to resnet architecture and using a resnet model for image classification

 TF Notes: